 OK, I’m back down from the mountains because my little cat has gone missing back home, so I need to go and find him.
 This is not what I’d planned but hey, I’m his human.

 On my way down from the hills, I wondered, how can I face going back to my… normal?... life?
-I don’t know that we can even call it that any more – 2020 has been so strange for us all, maybe normal is broken – but anyway, I mean work, laundry, caring for someone ill, inhabiting the scruffy little house that I can’t look after well enough because of all of the above, feeling like I don’t have enough time for my children… Trapped in a house caged by ugly suburban fences that represent… what?
+I don’t know that we can even call it that any more – 2020’s been so strange for us all, maybe normal is broken – but anyway, I mean work, laundry, caring for someone ill, inhabiting the scruffy little house that I can’t look after well enough because of all of the above, feeling like I don’t have enough time for my children… Trapped in a house caged by ugly suburban fences that represent… what?
 Fear?
 Greed?
-Weird existential urges to exist within a parochial boundary?
+Weird parochial urges?

 Lockdown, caring responsibilities, fences… all prisons.